 Many experts now say that women should focus on breast self-awareness instead of doing a breast self-examination (BSE).
 These experts include the American Cancer Society, the U.S. Preventive Services Task Force, and the American Congress of Obstetricians and Gynecologists.
 Some experts even advise not teaching women to do BSEs.
 That’s because research hasn’t shown a clear benefit to doing BSEs, and they lead to more biopsies.

 Breast self-awareness isn’t about following a certain method and schedule.
 Breast self-awareness is knowing what’s normal for your breasts.
 That way you can notice even small changes right away.
 If you see any changes, report them to your healthcare provider right away.

 Changes to look for

 Call your provider if you find any changes in your breasts that concern you.
 These changes may include:

-Nipple discharge other than breast milk, especially a bloody discharge
+Nipple discharge other than breast milk, especially a bloody fluid